-For your convenience, Urban Insurance has prepaired the list below of “insurance terms,” Information and their definitions used in the industry.
+For your convenience, Urban Insurance has prepared the list below of “insurance terms,” Information and their definitions used in the industry.
+While medical and scientific fields are filled with terms unknown to the majority of people, the insurance industry makes use of terms that are in common use; but can have very specific meanings in the context of your insurance policy.
+The fact that you likely understand and use a word in general speech, can be misleading when applied to an element of your coverage.
 Of course, we’re happy to explain your policy and answer any questions you may have.

 We work hard to answer all of your questions; so if you are not able to find the answer here, please contact us by Clicking Here or call us at 312-664-8088